ishaanroopesh/Kernel-Convolution-Filter/README.md

 -> Mathematical based custom convolution matrices of 3x3 form are used

--> These matrices hold values for the surrounding pixels, stating an integer value to each
+-> These matrices hold values for the surrounding pixels, stating an floating-point value to each

 -> The Kernel class then updates the rgb values of each pixel, based off the values held by the convolution matrix